nylas/exchangelib/README.md

 account = Account(primary_smtp_address='john@example.com', config=config)

 # Autodiscovery will also use this policy, but only for the final autodiscover endpoint.
-# Here's how to change the policy for connecting to autodiscover candidate servers:
+# Here's how to change the policy for connecting to autodiscover candidate servers.
+# Old autodiscover implementation
+import exchangelib.autodiscover.legacy
+exchangelib.autodiscover.legacy.INITIAL_RETRY_POLICY = FaultTolerance(max_wait=30)
+# New autodiscover implementation
-AutodiscoverProtocol.INITIAL_RETRY_POLICY = FaultTolerance(max_wait=30)
+from exchangelib.autodiscover import Autodiscovery Autodiscovery.INITIAL_RETRY_POLICY = FaultTolerance(max_wait=30)

 # Kerberos and SSPI authentication are supported via the GSSAPI and SSPI auth types.
 config = Configuration(server='example.com', auth_type=GSSAPI)